 Tips for making restaurant style delicious flavorful sambar:

-- Red chillies & sambar powder are important ingredients for bringing in restaurant style taste & flavor.
+- Red chillies & sambar powder are important ingredients for restaurant style taste & flavor.

 - You can add shallots (sambar vengayam or chinna vengayam) instead of onion.

-- You can use masoor dal instead of moong dal and you can reduce lentil by 10% as it adds more viscosity than other lentils and follow the same recipe above.
+- You may use masoor dal instead of moong dal but you have to reduce lentil by 10% as it adds more viscosity than other lentils and follow the same recipe above.

-- If you want sambar to be more flavorful you can add roasted asafoetida (hing) block in place of hing powder.
+- If you want sambar to be more flavorful you can use roasted asafoetida (hing) block in place of hing powder.

 - You can add curry leaves and/or coriander leaves.

-- If you want to add tamarind juice, just add one tomato.
+- If you want to add tamarind juice, you may have to reduce tomatoes accordingly.

 - If you allow sambar to boil after adding coriander leaves, coriander leaves may start to taste bitter.

-- Sambar gets thickened after a while, so it is better to add more water and make it little watery.
+- Sambar gets thickened after a while, so it is better to make it little watery.

-- You can also add steamed vegetables like drumsticks, red pumpkins (manjal poosani), ridge gourd (peerk/ peerkangai), eggplant (kathrikai), carrot, beans or potato; sambar prepared with vegetables goes well with vennpongal.
+- You can also add steamed (or cooked) vegetables like drumsticks, red pumpkins (manjal poosani), ridge gourd (peerk/ peerkangai), eggplant (kathrikai), carrot, beans or potato; sambar prepared with vegetables goes well with pongal or kichadi.